GetLiberated/PL-Final-Project/README.md

    - Due to technical limitation, I can't provide all the features to macOS version.
 Instead, they can use EzBimay without Google Chrome ;)

 - **Will you support more browser in the future?**
    - If you search "the world most used browser" you will see that Google Chrome is the top of the chart, only to second Safari.
-That is why I'm not convinced and very unlikely to bring more support to other browser.
+That's why I'm not convinced and very unlikely to bring more support to other browser.

 - **I'm a mac user and I demand OS equality.**
    - Fine, you win but don't blame me if it doesn't work or something broke, also you need Java 8 and Google Chrome for this  <a href="https://github.com/savageRex/EzBimay/releases/download/1.0.0/EzBimay_macos-x64.dmg" target="_blank">`one`</a>